Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

 B. Cities as maritime and logistics hubs

-Since 2012, risk management firm DNV GL and consultancy firm Menon Economics identify the leading maritime capitals worldwide by measuring their attractiveness and competitiveness in four sectors (shipping, finance, and law, technology and ports and logistics) using some 50 indicators.
+Since 2012, risk management firm DNV GL and consultancy firm Menon Economics have identified the leading maritime capitals worldwide using 25 objective and 11 subjective indicators to measure the support that different cities provide to maritime business in terms of soft and hard infrastructure in four sectors (shipping, maritime finance and law, maritime technology, and ports and logistics) and the overall attractiveness and competitiveness.
 The strategies of these maritime cities are not necessarily the same.
 For example, Singapore and Hong Kong take very different approaches to maritime center development.
 Singapore benefits from a dedicated governmental focus on promoting the maritime economy and the comprehensive strategy to develop a maritime cluster.
 Hong Kong is characterized by a laissez-faire approach and its role as a gateway to the mainland Chinese market.
+Maritime capitals show an impressive diversity in their level of association between the physical handling of cargoes and their association with maritime services such as shipowning, brokerage, finance, and insurance.

 Many of the global megacities have developed into major air and maritime transport hubs.
 Some of these cities have become major hubs by combining a strategic location in relation to or between key markets with specific policies such as creating Special Economic Zones (e.g. in Shenzhen and Dubai), conferring financial and transactional advantages to an existing manufacturing and physical flows structure.